Jefferson Poland: Involvement in capital rape case

+Expert medical evidence reveals that he is sane and his sanity has not been made an issue and is not an issue.
+He is a psychopath and an advanced homosexual.
+However, he knows the evil he does is evil and he knows the crimes he commits are crimes.
+There is no indication that he was driven by impulses which he cannot control.
+It is only shown that he will not control them and has no desire to do so.

+The defendant was a complete stranger to the children he attacked.
+He sought them out solely to gratify his fiendish desires.
+He spared them in no way in seeking to accomplish his mission.
+He remains even now unrepentant but merely annoyed that he did not commit sodomy on the young boy instead of rape on the girl.
+He is and remains a menace to any human being exposed to him.

+One so callous has earned no right to a mitigation of the full consequences to him which the law provides.
+This trial judge makes no recommendation of mercy.
+It thus becomes the awful and painful duty of this Court to enter judgment of guilt and sentence to death.
+On March 15, 1961, the Florida Board Pardons rejected a clemency request for Davis.
+Davis was executed on August 7, 1961.
+He was the last person to be executed for rape in Florida.

 Sexual Freedom League

 In 1963, Poland founded the Sexual Freedom League in New York City with Leo Koch.
 He then moved to the San Francisco Bay Area and focused his organizing efforts near the University of California, Berkeley and San Francisco State University.
 Poland founded various chapters, including ones in the East Bay, San Francisco, Berkeley and San Diego.
 However, he did not run these organizations himself; he would found them and then turn them over to others.
 Poland was a graduate student at San Francisco State University.

 Poland, on August 25, 1965, conducted a "Nude Wade-in" he led with Ina Saslow and Shirley Einseidel at Aquatic Park, a public beach in San Francisco.
 Poland, calling himself "Jefferson Fuck Poland", had, in 1966, his name legally changed thereto and identifying as bisexual.
 While at San Francisco State University, Poland with Blair Paltridge, were connected with a magazine called Open Process.
 They were suspended for printing and writing obscene material in the November 14, 1967, issue of the magazine.
 In 1968, Poland signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 Poland was a subject and contributor to the underground newspaper the Berkeley Barb.

 Poland, after attempting to attend the Berkeley City Council meeting of September 22, 1970, was arrested and later convicted of disturbing the peace and interfering with a police officer in the line of duty.
 He served 90 days at Santa Rita Rehabilitation Center near Dublin.